How Do Public Records Impact My Credit? Bankruptcy, Judgements, and Tax Liens

 In general, most negative information isn’t allowed to stay on your credit reports forever.

 Completed Chapter 13 bankruptcies can remain on your reports for seven years.
-However, Chapter 13s can take a few years between filing and completion (aka discharge).
+However, Chapter 13s can take a few years between the bankruptcy filing and completion (aka discharge).
 To accommodate for this fact, the FCRA caps the total amount of time a Chapter 13 can remain on your credit reports at ten years from the date filed.

 Currently, civil judgments do not appear on your credit reports at all.